 How to Make Chicken Under a Brick

-Enjoy every last bite of this incredibly succulent and scrumptious Lemo Herb Chicken Under a Brick.
+Enjoy every last bite of this incredibly succulent and scrumptious Spatchcock Chicken Under a Brick.

 And please don't be daunted by the notion of cooking with a brick or two on top of your chicken in the oven.
-I promise you, it really is easy to learn how to make chicken under a brick.
+You can do it.

 - 3 tablespoons unsalted butter, softened to room temperature